 We’re more than UPS employees.
 We are your neighbors.
 We live and work in your community, and we are dedicated to volunteering time, sharing knowledge and donating funds to make it better.
 At UPS, there’s a culture that supports community service, helping us harness our collective effort in ways that make a real difference around the globe.
 That’s why we pledged to complete 20 million hours of global volunteerism and community service by the end of 2020.
 We are more than half way toward this ambitious goal: UPSers, friends, and family contributed 2.7 million volunteer hours in 2016, driving our 2011-2016 cumulative total volunteer hours to more than 12.8 million.

-UPSers around the world take part in an annual celebration of volunteerism, Global Volunteer Month – a time when UPS promotes organized opportunities for employees to help reach specific goals.
+UPSers around the world take part in an annual celebration of volunteerism, Global Volunteer Month, a time when UPS promotes organized opportunities for employees to help reach specific goals.
 Together, UPSers, with their friends and family, exceeded our goal for Global Volunteer Month in 2016 and contributed 335,000 hours in our communities.
 Each year, we conclude the month of volunteerism with a US$10,000 grant from The UPS Foundation to a nonprofit organization that a UPS employee volunteered with in each region and business unit.
 In 2016, The UPS Foundation’s charitable giving totaled US$59.1 million to more than 4,300 nonprofit organizations.
 Community service also plays an integral role in our immersive Community Internship Program and The UPS Foundation Local Grants Program.

 UPS Sustainability Ambassadors